-If you want to learn how to prioritize your workload, stick around as we will be exploring the how.
+If you want to learn how to prioritize your workload and use remote workers time tracking to stick to your high-priority tasks, stick around as we will be exploring the how.

 Next, take a look at all your tasks.
 Identify if you need to do any tasks in an urgent matter.
 Your critical tasks are the tasks that you have to finish by the end of the day without any excuses.
 Not completing those tasks on time most likely will negatively affect your business.

 Take a closer look at all your tasks.
 All you should see are your important tasks.

 A good way to determine what is ‘urgent’ or ‘important’ is to use a prioritization system.

 The Eisenhower Matrix: A popular technique for prioritization, the Eisenhower Matrix system sorts tasks into four different categories based on urgency and importance.
 That way, you can visualize exactly what to prioritize, and make sure you’re not doing urgent tasks at the expense of important tasks.